 \subsection{Explicit neural summary statistics}

-One of the most common neural summary statistics is the neural point estimator. \citet{Jiang_2017}, for example, use a neural Bayes estimator under squared error loss to generate posterior means quickly for use in ABC, while \citet{Dinev_2018} use neural Bayes estimators in conjunction with the ratio-based likelihood-free inference method of \citet{Thomas_2022_ratio_estimation}; similar approaches are also proposed by \citet{Creel_2017, Akesson_2021} and \citet{Albert_2022}.
-One can move beyond point estimators as summary statistics and train neural networks to return other summaries that are highly informative of $\thetab$.
-A common approach is to target sufficiency of the summary statistics $\Smat(\Zvec)$ by maximising the mutual information between $\thetab \in \Theta$ and $\Svec(\Zmat) \in \mathcal{S}$, with $\mathcal{S}$ the sample space corresponding to $\Svec(\Zmat)$ (see \citet[][]{Barnes_2011} and the discussion by Barnes, Filippi and Stumpf in \citet{Fearnhead_2012}).
-The mutual information, $\textrm{MI}(\thetab; \Svec(\Zmat))$, is defined as the KL divergence between the joint $p(\thetab,\Smat(\Zvec))$ and the product of marginals $p(\thetab)p(\Smat(\Zvec))$.
-Intuitively, when the mutual information is small, then $\thetab$ and $\Smat(\Zvec)$ are nearly independent, which implies that the summary statistic $\Smat(\Zvec)$ is irrelevant for describing or predicting $\thetab$; the opposite behaviour holds when the mutual information is large.
-Assume now that we use a neural network to construct summary statistics from data.
-For this so-called summary network $\Smat_{\taub}(\cdot)$ with network parameters $\taub$ is trained by solving \begin{marginnote} \entry{Sufficient statistic}{A statistic $\Svec(\Zvec)$ is sufficient for $\thetab$ if and only if $p(\Zvec\mid\thetab)=h(\Zvec)f\{\Svec(\Zvec);\thetab\}$ for some nonnegative functions $h(\cdot),f(\cdot)$ (Fisher--Neyman Factorization Theorem).} \end{marginnote}
+One of the most common neural summary statistics is the neural Bayes estimator. \citet{Jiang_2017}, for example, use a neural Bayes estimator under squared error loss to obtain the posterior mean quickly for use in ABC, while \citet{Dinev_2018} use a neural Bayes estimator in conjunction with the ratio-based likelihood-free inference method of \citet{Thomas_2022_ratio_estimation}; similar approaches are also proposed by \citet{Creel_2017, Akesson_2021} and \citet{Albert_2022}.
+Beyond point estimators, neural networks can be trained to return other summaries that are highly informative of $\thetab$.
+A common approach is to target sufficiency of the summary statistics $\Smat(\Zvec)$ by maximizing the mutual information between $\thetab \in \Theta$ and $\Svec(\Zmat) \in \mathcal{S}$, where $\mathcal{S}$ is the sample space of $\Svec(\Zmat)$ (see \citeauthor{Barnes_2011}, \citeyear{Barnes_2011}, and the discussion by Barnes, Filippi and Stumpf in \citeauthor{Fearnhead_2012}, \citeyear{Fearnhead_2012}).
+The mutual information, $\textrm{MI}\{\thetab; \Svec(\Zmat)\}$, is defined as the KL divergence between the joint distribution $p\{\thetab,\Smat(\Zvec)\}$ and the product of marginals distributions $p(\thetab)p\{\Smat(\Zvec)\}$.
+Intuitively, $\thetab$ and $\Smat(\Zvec)$ are nearly independent when the mutual information is small, so the summary statistic $\Smat(\Zvec)$ is irrelevant for describing or predicting $\thetab$, and conversely when the mutual information is large.
+Assume now that a neural network is used to construct summary statistics from data.
+The so-called summary network $\Smat_{\taub}(\cdot)$ with network parameters $\taub$ is trained by solving \begin{marginnote} \entry{Sufficient statistic}{A statistic $\Svec(\Zvec)$ is sufficient for $\thetab$ if and only if $p(\Zvec\mid\thetab)=h(\Zvec)f\{\Svec(\Zvec);\thetab\}$ for some nonnegative functions $h(\cdot),f(\cdot)$ (Fisher--Neyman Factorization Theorem).} \end{marginnote}